ProemArchitects/ProemArchitects.github.io/practice/philosophy.md

 	Concept Development, Project Coordination, Interior Design
 	BArch University of Miami

-Working within the team since 2013, and since a registered Architect at the Kuwait Engineers Society and Kuwait Municipality, she developed a large experience in the MENA region and UK in F&B brand development, identity and interior design.
-On behalf of Promontorio in Kuwait, working in numerous projects including the Fairmont Hotel in Theran and Taj Hotel in Mashhad but also the Kuwait Motor Town (F1 race track).
-In addition to residential preservation and Interiors and Architecture in Kuwait.
+Working within the team since 2013, and since a registered Architect at the Kuwait Engineers Society and Kuwait Municipality.
+Majoring in Architecture and minoring in fine arts with a concentration in Graphics and Architectural Photography.
+With an extensive portfolio  in the MENA region and UK in F&B creative direction, brand development  and interior architecture.
+On behalf of Promontorio in Kuwait, working in numerous projects including the Fairmont Hotel in Teheran and Taj Hotel in Mashhad, Kuwait Motor Town Competition.
+Sarah has also participated in  SENAC School of Hospitality competition, Sahara Equestrian and Entrance Design.
+In addition to residential preservation of Architecture in Kuwait.

 ## Filipa Alameda,